Jaxzie/Adventure-Works-Power-Bi-Dashboard/README.md

 1) In Data view i have performed data cleaning using Power Query and Conditional formatting
 2) In Model View I have made a proper hierarchial relationships
 3) In report model I have utlized DAX concepts to create a complex formulas to perform Exploratory Data Analysis
-4) Finally made a 3 page dashoard which highlighling Executive Summary , Customer Details , Product Details
+4) Finally made a 3 page dashboard which highlighling Executive Summary , Customer Details , Product Details